ibm-cloud-docs/cloud-pak-security-saas/getting_started_guide_saas.md

         **Tip:** You can create multiple users at the same time.

     1. Select the newly create user and assign permissions.
 For more information about permissions, see Adding or removing users.

+For more information about Getting started in SaaS, see [Getting started](https://www.ibm.com/docs/en/cloud-paks/cp-security/cloud?topic=getting-started).{: external}